diegohmac/daily-diet-api/README.md

 # Functional Requirements
-- [ ] It should be possible to create a user.
+- [x] It should be possible to create a user.
+- [x] It should be able to list all users.
+- [x] It should be able to get user by ID.
+- [x] It should be able to login passing user ID.
 - [ ] It should be possible to register a meal with specific information.
     - [ ] The meal must have the following payload:
         ```